prontotype-us/zamba-charts/README.md

 ### Chart

 A wrapper component for rendering a chart, resizing it, and managing rendering of axes and followers.
-Configure the chart component and its axes with `options`.
+Configure the chart component by passing props directly to the child elements, and configure axes with `y_axis` and `x_axis`.

 ```coffee
 props: